Gowty-Lelouch/Clustering-Car-Speed/Python Scripts/Readme.md

 Plotted, the graph, and manually compared it with input, and gave the appropriate gear for each cluster Groups.

 After that, used the Excel formulas, to compute the Gear Ratio.

-For answers regarding the questions, please read, answers.md file